 South Fork Trailhead

 We struggled to get our packs on.
 They were heavy.
 This was our first time hiking with bear canisters.
 Black bears are prevalent in the San Bernardino National Forest, however, bear canisters are not required for Dry Lake.
 If we didn’t carry a canister we would have had to hang our food.
 This trip was a practice run for the Sierras so we opted to add the extra weight of a bear canister.
-I could feel the extra weight and it took up so much room in your backpack, but I wouldn’t want to have an encounter with a bear in the middle of the night.
+I could feel the extra weight and it took up so much room in my backpack, but I wouldn’t want to have an encounter with a bear in the middle of the night.

 A Little Detour